Trips to Brussels for Economics Students

-As one of Europe's main political and business centres, educational trips to Brussels offer subject-specific visits to suit a variety of students.
+As one of Europe's main political and business centres, student trips to Brussels offer subject-specific visits to suit a variety of students.

 As the home of NATO and the European Union, a economics college trip to the Belgian capital isis a great place for Economics students to visit.
 As well as a wealth of international trade and finance companies, Brussels economic diversity makes it a great destination and offers some essential visits and excursions to add to any study trip itinerary.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.